meggangreen/custom-protocol/README.md

 | 4 byte magic string "MPS7" | 1 byte version | 4 byte (uint32) # of records |

 The header contains the canonical information about how the records should be processed.
-Note: there are fewer than 100 records in `txnlog.dat`.
+Be sure to validate the magic string from the header to ensure you're parsing the correct file format.
+Note: there are fewer than 100 records in the sample `txnlog.dat`, this is not true of all transaction logs though.

 Record: